dabeaz/sly/docs/sly.rst

 This is because the first bad token encountered will cause the rule to be reduced--which may make it difficult to recover if more bad tokens immediately follow.
-It's better to have some kind of landmark such as a semicolon, closing parenthesese, or other token that can be used as a synchronization point.
+It's better to have some kind of landmark such as a semicolon, closing parentheses, or other token that can be used as a synchronization point.

 Panic mode recovery